 Every year at the Mac Expo, Steve Jobs used to unveil some fantastic new, game-changing technology from Apple.
 His presentations were always outstanding, both for the content and for entertainment value.

 It wasn’t just passion and natural charisma that made Jobs an effective communicator.
 It was his ability to convey ideas in simple, concise ways.
 He used honest demonstrations.
 Stories.
 Theater.
 And yes, some Hollywood special effects.
-Not Powerpoint.

 Lights on.
 Lights off.
 Sound’s way too loud.
 Sound’s not on.
 Sound’s out of sync.
 Slides are out of order.
 Video won’t play.
 How many times do we have to look at this guy’s desktop?
-What a disaster.